tc39/proposal-function-pipe-flow/README.md

 [HISTORY.md]: https://github.com/js-choi/proposal-function-pipe-flow/blob/main/HISTORY.md

 Serial function application and function composition are useful and common in JavaScript.
-Developers often divide code into many smaller **unary functions**, which are then sequentially called with some initial input—or which are composed into larger callbacks that will sequentially call those functions later.
+Developers often divide code into many smaller **unary callbacks**, which are then sequentially called with some initial input—or which are composed into larger callbacks that will sequentially call those functions later.

-To do this, they tend to use one or two functions:
-**pipe** (serial function application), **flow** (LTR function composition), and/or **compose** (RTL function composition).
-It would be useful to standardize at least some of these functions.
+To do this, they often combine these callbacks with helper functions: **pipe** (serial function application) and **flow** and/or **compose** (function composition).
+It would be useful to standardize these metafunctions.

-This is true even in spite of the [Hack pipe operator][pipe].
-The pipe operator is useful for generically flattening deeply nested expressions into unidirectional, linear chains.
-These expressions include `await` expressions, property access, function calls, and arithmetic expressions.
-However, many developers frequently serially apply or compose **unary functions** – and, when doing so with the Hack pipe operator, they must repeat `(%)` at each step:
+The problem space here is the **application and composition of serial callbacks**.
+Much of the JavaScript community already has been serially applying or composing callbacks.

 From StoplightIO Prism v4.5.0 packages/http/src/validator/validators/body.ts.